ppconde/Computer-Vision/README.md

 	- Given calibration data from stereo cameras, undistorts and then rectifies the image output.
 	- Displays an horizontal line in the output images for comparison, at a point defined by the user (by mouse click).

-## Aula 7
+## Aula 7 e 8
 * WriteToPCD
 	- Writes a random cloud to a PCD file.
 * Reconstruct
 	- Reconstructs the 3D coordinates of a scene contained in an image, using the rectified images taken from a stereo camera system as starting point.
 * ViewCloud
-	- Displays a points' cloud.
+	- Displays a points cloud.
 * ViewOpenNI
 	- Displays feed from an OpenNI compatible system.
+	- Saves points cloud from feed to PCD file.
+* ICPAlign
+	- Takes two clouds from the same scene and aligns them, creating a third, aligned, cloud.